supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 4. The duration on the Encounter Service must be between the min/max units required from the Insurance Plan Benefit.
 5. The date of the Encounter Service must be within the Start and End date of the Authorization.

+## Validation Statuses

-- When an Encounter is Scheduled, the *Validation Status* on each of its Encounter Services is set to "Pending".
+- When an Encounter is Scheduled, the *Validation Status* on each of its Encounter Services is set to 'Pending'.
-- While validation is running, the *Validation Status* on the Encounter Service is "Validating".
+- While validation is running, the *Validation Status* on the Encounter Service is 'Validating'.
-- After validation is completed, the *Validation Status* either becomes "Passed" or "Failed".
+- After validation is completed, the *Validation Status* either becomes 'Passed' or 'Failed'.

 ## Invalid Single Encounters

-When an Encounter Service or Encounter Participant fails validation, in addition to the Validation Status being set to "failed", a red banner will be displayed at the top of the screen on the Encounter, the failed Encounter Service, and/or the failed Encounter Participant.
+When an Encounter Service or Encounter Participant fails validation, in addition to the Validation Status being set to 'failed', a red banner will be displayed at the top of the screen on the Encounter, the failed Encounter Service, and/or the failed Encounter Participant.
 The banner can be expanded to view the validation that failed.

 ## Invalid Recurring Encounters